lakinsimmerman/Dietary-Food-Recall/README.md

 >Do you take any medicaitons, supplements, or vitamins?

-Upon recieving the background of the clients dietary breakfast recall, the dietitian will record information on a piece of paper or in a database program.
-A very important component of consuming breakfast foods would be to adivse to the clinet foods that contain a complex carbohydrate as well as a 3:1 balance of protein.
+After each question is asked and answered, record information in organized 24 Hour Food Recall Chart.

+*If no food was consumed in the morning hours, record this in chart*

+**Note**

+It is very important to not rush this process.
+Recalling information may take time and patience.

 ## Step 3 ##
 Next is the recall of a morning snack.
-When looking at the clients morning snack, a good thing to advise to them would be a food high in protein such as almonds.
-Almonds will keep a steady blood sugar for the client and will prevent a crash in enegry or mood later in the day.

-## Step 4 ##
-AFter asking about the clients morning snack, a recall for the previous days lunch is next on the agenda

-## Step 5 ##
-Followed by lunch recall, a pm snack takes place.
+Just like in the previous step, the type of food, time consumed, beverages consumed, and supplements is asked and recorded.
+If no morning snack is consumed, move on.

+**Note**

+Make sure portion sizes are accurate by giving visual aids to ensure the individual is able to propperly estimate inake.

-## Step 6 ##
+## Steps 4-6 ##
-The final meal is supper.
+Steps 4-6 are very similiar to steps 2 and 3.
+Continue on with the dietary recall for lunch, afternoon snack, and dinner.
+Make sure and include beverages, and supplements.
+Remember to go slow and be as thorough as possible.

 ## Step 7 ##
-To conclude, a dietary recall of a client, a final recall of any pm snacks is taken place.
+To conclude a dietary recall of a client, a final recall of any pm snacks is taken place.
+At this time, you will read back to the client their 24 hour recall and ask if there is anything missing or inaccurate.
+If the individual says

 ![ Example of Dietary Food Recall Finished Paper ](https://github.com/lakinsimmerman/Dietary-Food-Recall/blob/master/th3AOK1F13.jpg)

-FAQ
+# FAQ #
 ## What if an Individual is Unable to Recall? ##

+This is a very common issue concerning dietary recalls.
+Many times individuals are unaware of what they are eating from day to day.
+Upon this issue, there are two options:

+>1.
+Ask the individual to try their best to recall a normal day.
+Even if they are unable to remember that specific day, the often times are ablet to identify a normal days diet or patterns in their day to day meals.

+>2.
+Ask the indivdual to reschedule a meeting the following week.
+During this time in between, they must record thier food intake in a journal to be shared the next time.

+## What is the Point of a 24 Hour Dietary Recall?

 ## What To Do After a Dietary Recall ##
 After recalling a clients past 24 hour diet intake,

+## What if They are Recalling In the Middle of the Day?